SecPi/SecPi/doc/backlog.rst

   instantly, and the second one after shoveling all the camera images together.
   Alternatively, think about uploading them to S3 or Nextcloud.
 - [o] DO schalten: Als Action.
-- [o] Fritzbox instead of Asterisk?
+- [o] SIP: Fritzbox instead of Asterisk?
-- [o] Dropdown boxes providing lists of built-in sensors, notifiers, and actions
+- [o] UI: Dropdown boxes providing lists of built-in sensors, notifiers, and actions

 ***********